Football Periodization: Review and Opinions

 Some of the ideas that got me thinking again were the following articles by Derek Hansen (Optimal Tempo Training Concepts for Performance and Recovery and Micro-Dosing with Speed and Tempo Sessions for Performance Gains and Injury Prevention) and Keir Wehnam-Flatt webcast on tempo training in rugby.

 But before I proceed with writing this manual, I did a short review of the Raymond Verheijen’s book Football Periodization in the video below.
-I have also used Annual Planner for Google Sheets (which you can get for ONLY 1$, if you haven’t already) to enter Raymond’s periodization strategy and progressions.
+I have also used Annual Planner for Google Sheets to enter Raymond’s periodization strategy and progressions.

 Besides reviewing some of Raymond’s ideas, I have also presented some of my extensions and considerations, particularly: